bmeck/I-D/javascript-mjs/draft.md

 This document defines equivalent processing requirements for the types text/javascript, text/ecmascript, and application/javascript.
 The most widely supported media type in use is text/javascript; all others are considered historical and obsolete compared to text/javascript.

 The types defined in this document are applicable to scripts written in {{ECMA-262}}.
-This document does not address scripts written in other languages.
-In particular, future editions of {{ECMA-262}} and extensions to {{ECMA-262}} are not directly addressed.
+Later editions of {{ECMA-262}} are not directly addressed, although it is expected that implementations will behave as if applicability were extended to them.
+This document does not address other extensions to {{ECMA-262}} or scripts written in other languages.

 This document may be updated to take other content into account.
 Updates of this document may introduce new optional parameters; implementations MUST consider the impact of such an update.